 Purpose, Well-Being, and the Bigger Picture

 Finding space to live purposefully is often shaped by social and economic conditions.
 Countries that prioritize fair wages, reasonable hours, and time off tend to report higher life satisfaction and better work-life balance4.
-If you’re struggling to find energy for purposeful activities, it’s often a reflection of these broader pressures.
+If you’re struggling to find energy for purposeful activities, it often reflects these broader pressures.
 Be kind to yourself and use your purpose as a compass for how to spend the time you do have.

-Global average life expectancy has increased significantly in recent decades, giving many of us more time to explore and refine purpose over a longer life span1.
+Global average life expectancy has increased significantly over recent decades, giving many people more time to explore and refine purpose over a longer lifespan1.

 Common Questions About Finding Your Life Purpose